Authorized Instructor Program

 • The minimum hour requirement for CFI privileges to be considered is 500 hours total time.*

-• Receive a checkout from an authorized Senior Instructor or the Director of Safety.
+• Receive a checkout from an authorized Senior Instructor or the Director of Safety, assigned at the time of conditional approval.

 • Read, understand, and agree to the instructor program rules and standards contained herein.